platehub/platehub.github.io/docs/content-types.md

 <img src="/assets/img/content-types-1.png" width="800">

-Fill out the neccessary fields (see [About Content Types](#about-content-types) to learn more about the functions of this data).
+Fill out the necessary fields (see [About Content Types](#about-content-types) to learn more about the functions of this data).

 <img src="/assets/img/content-types-2.png" width="800">